 4. Submissions MUST be the intellectual property of the submitter(s) and/or their team, or the submitter(s) must have obtained appropriate licensing rights to use any and all content featured in their series — including music.
 No proxy submissions are accepted.

-5. The series must have a minimum of three (3) episodes available by the end of submissions (31/3/2019).
+5. The series must have a minimum of three (3) episodes available by the end of submissions period 2023.
 The series does not have to be officially released or publicly available, but it must be available for our selection panel to view at the time of submission.

-12. Submitters will be asked to classify their series in one of the following genres: Animation; Comedy; Drama; and Non-Fiction.
+14. Submitters will be asked to classify their series in one of the following genres: Animation; Comedy; Drama; and Non-Fiction, Music/Songwriting.
 Melbourne WebFest reserves the right to reclassify a series if it better fits another category.

-14. Official selections, Spotlight selections and student selections, will first be announced at the program launch in May 2019 (date TBA), and via the Melbourne WebFest e-newsletter, social media, and the Melbourne WebFest web site.
-Submitters will be notified of the outcome via FilmFreeway the day after the program launch.
+16. Official selections, Spotlight selections and student selections, will be announced via the Melbourne WebFest e-newsletter, social media, and the Melbourne WebFest web site.
+Submitters will be notified of the outcome via FilmFreeway.

-19. Selected series must be prepared to send a file for screening at Melbourne WebFest 2019.
-Guidelines for this step will be emailed shortly after the program launch.
+20. Selected series must be prepared to send a file for screening at Melbourne WebFest 2023.
+Guidelines for this step will be emailed shortly after the selection announcement.

 Terms and conditions

-1. By entering a web series into Melbourne WebFest, the submitter(s) automatically acknowledge that they understand and accept the festival’s guidelines and terms and conditions.
+1. By entering into Melbourne WebFest, the submitter(s) automatically acknowledge that they understand and accept the festival’s guidelines and terms and conditions.

-2. By entering a web series into Melbourne WebFest, the submitter(s) automatically grant the festival the rights to use the submitted works and any excerpt thereof for promotional purposes.
+2. By entering into Melbourne WebFest, the submitter(s) automatically grant the festival the rights to use the submitted works and any excerpt thereof for promotional purposes.